CESNET/shibboleth-sp-access-control/access_errors/README.md

 One possible workaround is to make the standard Shibboleth SP access error page redirect the user to a custom error page, where the error can be diagnosed.
 For obvious reasons that page must be also protected by Shibboleth, but with no access control rules.

-The custom error page may analyze available user attributes, log all available information (such as evnironment variables, time, etc.) and display more comprehensive error description to the user.
+The custom error page may analyze available user attributes, log all available information (such as environment variables, time, etc.) and display more comprehensive error description to the user.

 ## Example